jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HD 3 Agents’ duties and liabilities
 When this section applies
-(1) This section applies for the purposes of sections HD 8 to HD 27 in relation to all income derived by a principal through a business carried on in New Zealand by an agent.
+(1) This section applies for the purposes of sections HD 8 to HD 27 in relation to all income derived by a principal through an agent.
 Assessments, returns, and payment of tax
 (2) The agent must—
   (a) make the assessments that their principal is required to make; and